timcassell/ProtoPromise/README.md

     .Catch(() => HandleError());
 ```

 A rejected reason will propagate down the chain of catches until it encounters a type that it can be assigned to.
-The very last Catch that does not accept a type or value will catch everything no matter what it is.
+The very last `Catch` that does not accept a type or value will catch everything no matter what it is.
 If an earlier reject handler catches, later catches will not be ran unless another error occurs.

+Note: the rejected value passed into the onRejected callback will never be null.
+If a null value is passed into `Deferred.Reject`, it will be transformed into a `NullReferenceException`.

 ### Caught Error Continuation